-Thursday 25th January - Learning Pathways Evening.
+Thursday 23rd January - Learning Pathways Evening.
 This is to explain the whole process to your parents, and give them the opportunity to find the answers to any general questions they might have.
 You are welcome to join your parents at this meeting and then visit all the subject areas around school to gather more information.
+The talk is at 6.00pm and the evening runs until 8.00pm.

-Tuesday 27th February - You will be able to begin to submit your Pathway choices online.
+Monday 24th February - You will be able to begin to submit your Pathway choices online.

-Wednesday, 7th March - Parents' Evening.
+Wednesday, 4th March - Parents' Evening.
 This is when you and your parents will be able to talk about your progress in individual subjects with your teachers.

-Friday, 9th March - This will be the last day for submitting your final choice of subjects online.
+Friday, 6th March - This will be the last day for submitting your final choice of subjects online.

-Wednesday, 5th September - Year 10 lessons start!
+Thursday 10th September - Year 10 lessons start!